Overcome back pain with these questions

-Not sure what to do about your pain?
+Not sure what to do?
 Then start here.

 I have arranged these very helpful questions into 4 categories.
 Frequency and Duration, Symptoms and Activities, Medical Options & finally Exercise Options.